bzminer/bzminer/README.md

             "start_mining": true // whether to start mining on this device when BzMiner starts

             "intensity": 8 // value between 1 and 32.
-Higher value means more time calculating hashes but higher chance of stales
+Higher value means more time calculating hashes but higher chance of stales,

+            "thrash": false, // Turn thrashing on or off.
+Thrashing utilizes more CPU in an attemp to turn stale solutions into valid solutions

+            "stales_ok": true, // Some pools pay for stales.
+If this is true, BzMiner will not attempt to prevent stales, allowing more time to mine.

+            "test": false, // Run this device in test mode.
+This is useful for getting overclocks just the way you want.

+            "test_diff": 1 // test mode difficulty
         },
         {
             "uid": "39:0",